Allan Pilkey: Industry, Trade and Technology

-During his time in this ministry he presided over a time of a general downturn in the economy that saw many plant closings and job layoffs.
+During his time in this ministry he presided over a time of general downturn in the economy that saw many plant closings and job layoffs.
 Pilkey was criticised for failing to establish proper communication between the business community and the government.
 On July 31, 1991, Pilkey was named Solicitor General and Minister of Correctional Services and replaced by the more experienced Ed Philip.

 Correctional Services

 Pilkey was involved in a controversy with the Bell Cairn Training Centre for Prison Guards in Hamilton.
 He was criticised for reacting too slowly to allegations of sexual assault and intimidation of female prison guards at the facility.
 As a consequence, his role as Minister of Correctional Services was transferred to David Christopherson on September 24, 1992.
-The allegations were never proven but the centre was eventually closed in 1993.
+The allegations were never proven but the centre eventually closed in 1993.

 Solicitor General

 One of the first issues that Pilkey confronted was the issue of Sunday shopping.
 While the party had campaigned for the need for a 'common pause day' which Pilkey said was "not up for negotiation", court case decisions and increasing public demand led to a reversal of this policy.
-In June 1992 Pilkey tabled amendments to the Retail Business Holidays Act to allow shopping seven days a week except on statutory holidays.
+In June 1992, Pilkey tabled amendments to the Retail Business Holidays Act to allow shopping seven days a week except on statutory holidays.

 Another contentious issue was the handling of investigations of police conduct by the Special Investigations Unit.
 The SIU which was set up by the previous Liberal Peterson government was supposed to handle investigations whenever police officers were involved in a shooting.
 In the spring of 1991 a secret deal was worked out where some police force investigations were allowed to take precedence over the SIU's business.
 This deal was widely criticised by the public and Pilkey led a drive to rescind the deal in January 1992.

 Cuts to the budget of the Ontario Provincial Police also proved to be a problem.
 The police union stoked fears that the cuts would endanger public safety.
 This was dismissed as fear-mongering by Pilkey.
 He said, "I do welcome their suggestions but I really do believe if someone is trying to paint a Draconian, desperate picture, it perhaps is a reach."

 Another initiative led to a doubling of the number of native constables on Ontario reserves.
 The agreement was made between the Indian Commissioner of Ontario, Bud Wildman, the provincial minister responsible for native affairs, Doug Lewis, the federal Solicitor General and several native leaders.